rmbrunner/GlueX-GenAnalysis/README.md

 # Warning
 For complex final states the generated output will be *very* large.
 It may be relevant to trim down the default branches.txt file to a much smaller number.

-The number of possible combinations of final state particles goes as 2ⁿ - 1 and the number of plots as A * ₙC₂ where A is the number of types of plots.
+The number of possible combinations of final state particles goes as n = 2ᴺ - 1 and the number of plots as A * ₙC₂ where A is the number of types of plots.